 London, particularly the East End, is replete with pubs, but rarer still are gourmet pubs with rooms and a rooftop area.
 Enter The Buxton, named after Sir Thomas Buxton – MP, abolitionist, social reformer, local brewer and one-time owner of the Truman Brewery.
 Sitting on the corner of Old Montague Street and Osborn Street, just a shimmy from Brick Lane, this Victorian ‘public house’, previously the home to the watering hole The Archers, has been lovingly restored into a chic new neighbourhood spot.
 Understated but very cool, very slick interiors – marble slab bar, brass beer towers, trendy stools and an abundance of plants.
 There’s a friendly buzz of the place, helped by the fact the kitchen is open and you can interact with the chefs.
 They stock a great selection of beers and a cracking cocktail menu.
 Whatever draws you through its doors, you’ll want to stay.
 Ideally overnight, in one of their 15 bedrooms – especially when there’s a breakfast of freshly-baked pastries, locally roasted Exmouth coffee and a cooked menu included.

-Prices from £125 per night, including a welcome drink, continental breakfast and sweet treat on arrival.
+Rooms from £125 per night, including a welcome drink, continental breakfast and sweet treat on arrival.

 42 Osborn St, London E1 6TD